AceAbhi147/ContactlessElevatorSystem/README.md

 1. **User Authentication**: Ensures secure access to the elevator system.
 2. **Camera Streaming**: Streams video data from cameras on each floor and within each elevator car.
 3. **Gesture Control**: Uses custom machine learning models to enable gesture-based elevator requests.
+4. **Analytics using Nx-Postprocessor**: Show data such as most visited floor etc for analytics purpose.

 ## Tech Stack